vitalygashkov/kinoposter/README.md

 # Kinoposter

-This extension allows do download high quality poster by clicking on main poster image at https://kinopoisk.ru
+This extension allows do download high quality posters from https://kinopoisk.ru